sixpark/slate/source/includes/_questions.md

   }
 ```

-_Retrieve_ the details of a question.
+_Retrieve_ details of a question and associated answers as per the Six Park questionnaire/risk assessment.

 ### HTTP Request